lcoronad/itau-integraciones-fuse/itau_xml2json/README.md

-# Spring Boot Camel itaú
+# Spring Boot Camel Itau

-This project is generate with archetype for itaú, the same allow you to create diferents options the general architecture will be describe in the next paragraphs.
+This project is generate with archetype for Itau, the same allow you to create diferents options the general architecture will be describe in the next paragraphs.

 Configurador:  Contain the classes for configuration purposes.